nlp-with-friends/nlp-with-friends.github.io/_pages/faq.md

 ## Who’s speaking next?
 Check out our [upcoming speakers list](/upcoming)!

-## How can I give a talk?
-Fill out the [nomination form](https://docs.google.com/forms/d/1WpDGKNbo53z9fhbep_Ve3jthhBCtMF1k7lrPchUwV2w/edit) to nominate yourself, a friend, or someone you'd like to hear from!

 ## Are the seminars recorded?
 Yes!
 But just the talks themselves (and any questions asked during the presentation) will be recorded.
-They can be found [here]().
+They can be found [here](https://www.youtube.com/playlist?list=PL0zsOCvKa2iEqmPV6WGhjuP-tsrUy102C).
 The discussions following talks will not be recorded, in order to ???.

 ## Is there a code of conduct?
 How will zoom-bombing or other misbehavior be handled?
 Yes!
 See our [community guidelines](/guidelines/#community-guidelines).